 Rachel Caine, Bite Club

-This urban fantasy is a hardcover edition that was published by New American Library (NAL) on May 3, 2011 and has 340 pages.
+urban fantasy that was published by New American Library (NAL) on May 3, 2011 and has 340 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill
+Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill, Killman Creek